Filing a Grievance

 · State how the action is discriminatory or

 the decision unreasonable if it is a denial

 · State the requested remedy;

-If it is clear on the face of the written grievance that the complaint has not been filed according to this process (such as, but not limited to, timeframe, matter is not grieveable under this process, complaint is frivolous in the Coordinator's judgment, is from a person without grievance rights under this process) the Coordinator shall so indicate in a letter to the grievant that the complaint is dismissed.
-Once dismissed, the student shall be provided information to file a grievance external to the university.
+If it is clear on the face of the written grievance that the complaint has not been filed according to this process (such as, but not limited to, timeframe, matter is not grieve able under this process, complaint is frivolous in the Coordinator's judgment, is from a person without grievance rights under this process) the Coordinator shall so indicate in a letter to the grievant that the complaint is dismissed.
+Should the grievance be dismissed, the student has the option to file an external grievance.